Geonkick-Synthesizer/geonkick/doc/Documentation.md

    - "..." - button to browse and load a sample (WAV, FLAC or OGG)
    - "Phase" - changes the initial phase of the oscillator.
 For sample this will move the start of the sample up to 1/2 of the percussion length
-   - "Amplitude" - the knob that sets the maximum current amplitude of the oscillator
+   - Amplitude knob - sets the maximum current amplitude of the oscillator
-   - "Frequency" - the knob that sets the maximum current frequency of the oscillator
+   - Frequency knob - sets the maximum current frequency of the oscillator
-   - Filter
+   - Pitch kbob - will set the pitch shift range when the wave funciton of the oscillator is set as sample
+   -  pitch buttons will show the evelopes.
+   - "Filter" button will enable/disable filter for the oscillator
-   - Oscillator envelopes for amplitude, frequency, and filter cutoff.
+   - Oscillator envelopes for amplitude, frequency, pitch shift, filter cutoff can be accessed with buttons "Amplitude", "Frequency", "Pitch", and "Cutoff"
-     Can be selected from the envelopes menu.

 #### Noise generator

 Noise generator generates noise of two types: white and brownian.

-- "Amplitude" - maximum noise amplitude
+- "Amplitude" - maximum noise amplitude, and the amplitude envelope
 - "White" and "Brownian" - noise type
-- Seed - the slider that can set the different seeds for noise generator
+- "Seed" - the slider that can set the different seeds for noise generator
-- Filter
+- Filter - the same controls as for oscillators
-- Amplitude envelope
-- Cutoff envelope

 Loading/saving presets will preserve the noise pattern and seed.